About the Beaty Biodiversity Museum

 Explore the university’s spectacular biological collections, with 20,000 square feet of exhibits showcasing over 500 permanent exhibits.
 Among our two million treasured specimens are a 26-metre-long blue whale skeleton suspended in the atrium, the third-largest fish collection in Canada, and myriad fossils, shells, insects, fungi, mammals, birds, reptiles, amphibians, and plants from around BC and across the world.

 Through dynamic exhibits, interactive activities and rotating temporary gallery exhibitions visitors can increase their knowledge and understanding of the interconnectedness of all life on Earth.
-Visitors can get hand-on in the Allan Yap Discovery Lab and take in a film in the Allan Yap Theatre.
+Visitors can get hands-on in the Allan Yap Discovery Lab and take in a film in the Allan Yap Theatre.

 Don’t forget to visit our gift shop full of entertaining and unique items for nature enthusiasts of all ages, as well as prints of selected specimens from our collections.